E-commerce in China is a huge phenomenon, here is why.

-Our blog is written by Benji (British), Olivier (French) and Philip (Chinese) with additional contributions from our team of experts on the Chinese market.
+Our Magazine is written by Benji (British), Olivier (French) and Philip (Chinese) with additional contributions from our team of experts on the Chinese market.

 We are passionate about marketing in the aptly named ‘mysterious orient’.
 We come from different backgrounds and have different cultural views which make us the ideal international team to develop your interests in China.